coreinfrastructure/best-practices-badge/doc/security.md

    The shell is not used to download or process file contents (e.g., from repositories), instead, various Ruby APIs acquire and process it directly.
 2. Broken Authentication and Session Management.
-   Sessions are created and destroyed through a very common Rails mechanism, including an encrypted and signed cookie session key.
+   Sessions are created and destroyed through a common Rails mechanism, including an encrypted and signed cookie session key.
 3. Cross-Site Scripting (XSS).
    We use Rails' built-in XSS